dtkaplan/USCOTS/PlenarySession/Outline.md

 **Central Question**: Which covariates to include in a model?
-* Partial versus total change.
+* Partial versus total change
 * Strength of Evidence
 * Causality